znicolaou/ratematrix/README.md

   --progress {0,1}      Print progress during calculation.
 Default 1.
   ```
   -----------
+#Examples
-  Examples: To find the sparse elements for the minimal mechanisms/h2o2.cti file with at most three molecules of each species on a single core, run `mkdir -p h2o2; ./ratematrix.py --filebase h2o2 --Nmax 3 --mechanism mechanisms/h2o2.cti`.
-To do this in parallel over the 28 reactions in the mechanism, run `mkdir -p h2o2; mkdir -p outs; for i in {0..27}; do ./ratematrix.py --filebase h2o2/$i --reaction $i --progress 0 --Nmax 3 --mechanism mechanisms/h2o2.cti &> outs/$i.out & done`.
-To calculate 1000 eigenvalues and eigenvectors, and plot and store them, run `./ratematrix.py --accumulate 1 --filebase h2o2 --Nmax 3 --Nvals 1000`.
+To find the sparse elements for the minimal mechanisms/h2o2.cti file with at most three molecules of each species on a single core, run
+`mkdir -p h2o2; ./ratematrix.py --filebase h2o2 --Nmax 3 --mechanism mechanisms/h2o2.cti`.
+To do this in parallel over the 28 reactions in the mechanism for 5 molecules per species, run
+`mkdir -p h2o2; mkdir -p outs; for i in {0..27}; do ./ratematrix.py --filebase h2o2/$i --reaction $i --progress 0 --Nmax 3 --mechanism mechanisms/h2o2.cti &> outs/$i.out & done`.
+To calculate 1000 eigenvalues and eigenvectors, and plot and store them, run
+`./ratematrix.py --accumulate 1 --filebase h2o2 --Nmax 3 --Nvals 1000`.